mauro-b-cringe-zone/meeSeeks-Kirkland/README.md

 * El bot viene con una función `$help` que muestra la lista de todos los comandos disponibles.
 * Puede escribir `!help [Cog]` para ver más información sobre cada comando.

-## Set Language

-* The key feature is to let individual servers to use a specific language in which the bot will respond in.
-This makes it that all communities get the full experience by letting everyone to understand what each response means.

-* If you do not see your language in our list of available languages, this means that we do not yet have translators to support that language.
-Believe it or not, but we do not know every single language for you to deliver, so instead we are recruiting a team of translators to help us with this mission!
-If you are interested, [join our support server](https://discord.gg/sbySHxA) for more information.

 ## Prefijos
 * Los prefijos de Maubot son (!, ?, m.) y uno personalizado que es $ y puedes cambiarlo poniendo `$prefix <tu prefijo>`